Currency Challenges for Digital/Creative Agencies

 The market for treasuries has exhibited higher volatility recently, but currency markets have yet to wake up.
 This might not last forever!

-Harry Mills, Founder & CEO Oku Markets
+Harry Mills, Oku Markets Director

 What can I do about it?